visualbuilder/email-templates/README.md

 If you wish to directly edit the template blade file see the primary template here:- `resources/views/vendor/vb-email-templates/email/default.php`

-You are free to create new templates in this directory which will be automatically visible on the email template editor, for selection
+You are free to create new templates in this directory which will be automatically visible in the email template editor for selection.

 ### Translations
 Each email template has a key and a language so